nicolelcarvalho/Friend-Finder/README.md

 	 	scoreDiffArray:       [2, 1, 0, 1, 0, 0, 0, 0, 0, 2, 1, 0]

 3. We then sum all differences in the scoreDiffArray to calculate the totalDiff of that particular trip.
-We do this for all trips.
+We do this for each trip.
-	* ex: The sum of the above scoreDiffArray is 7.
-	* `var totalDiff = scoreDiffArray.reduce(getSum);`
+	* ex: The sum of the above scoreDiffArray is 7: `var totalDiff = scoreDiffArray.reduce(getSum);`

 4. We then push this value into an array called totalDiffArray.

-5. The smallest number in the totalDiffArray is determined.
-	* `minNumber = Math.min( ...totalDiffArray );`
+5. The smallest number in the totalDiffArray is determined: `minNumber = Math.min( ...totalDiffArray );`

-6. The smallest number in the totalDiffArray is our trip match.
-We then find the index of the minNumber in the totalDiffArray to find the data from the trip.
+6. The smallest number in the totalDiffArray is our trip match, which has been set to the variable minNumber.
+We then find the index of minNumber in the totalDiffArray to find the data from the trip.
 The trip match data is then diplayed as a modal pop-up.

 ### Tech used
 - Node.js